jaywink/socialhome/docs/installation/docker.rst

 The main application container has the following process controlled by the main Circus process:

-* Gunicorn for the uWSGI layer
+* Daphne for http and websocket traffic
 * The configured number of RQ workers
 * An RQ scheduler
-* Daphne for websocket traffic

 The application container does not serve media.